Emergency Intercom Repairs Melbourne

 App Shows Offline / Disconnected

 The app shows the intercom as offline or permanently disconnected.
-The intercom has lost its network connection — either a DHCP lease has expired, the PoE switch has failed, or a router change has put the intercom on a different subnet that the cloud service can’t reach.
+The intercom has lost its network connection — either a DHCP lease has expired, the PoE switch has failed, or a router change has put the intercom on a different subnet that the cloud service cannot reach.

 How We Fix It